Munfred/jambudrinks.com/README.md

 #### Brazilian craft Liqueurs

 Brazilian craft liqueurs are made with a base of silver cachaça, sugar and fruit infusions.
 Dom Tapparo boasts an extensive liqueur lineup, including many unique brazilian flavors such as jabuticaba ( Brazilian grapetree, _Plinia cauliflora_) and jenipapo (_Genipa americana_).
-The following are avaialble for immediate fulfillment.
+The following are currently avaialble for fulfillment.

-- Jabuticaba cream liqueur 750ml `COD.
+- Jabuticaba liqueur 750ml `COD.
 585616`
 - Passion fruit liqueur 750ml `COD.
 585620`
-- Corn cream liqueur 750ml `COD.
+- Corn liqueur 750ml `COD.
 585622`
 - Jenipapo liqueur 750ml `COD.
 585617`
 - Doce de leite liqueur 750ml `COD.
 588728`

 # About
 As a team of cachaça enthusiasts (cachaceiros, as we'd say in Brazil ;), we pour our heart and soul in every bottle.